artsy/README/playbooks/technology-choices.md

 - **Adopt:** Reasonable defaults for most work.
 These choices have been exercised successfully in production at Artsy and there is a critical mass of engineers comfortable working with them.
-- **Trial:** These are being evaluated in limited production circumstances.
+- **Trial:** These technologies are being evaluated in limited production circumstances.
 We don't have enough production experience to recommend them for high-risk or business-critical use cases, but they may be worth consideration if your project seems like a fit.
 - **Assess:** Technologies we are interested in and maybe even built proofs-of-concept for, but haven't yet trialed